mavame/koa-web-service-starter/README.md

 # koa-web-service-starter

-A simple docker + koajs + Postgresql-enabled web application starter, with common middleware to help you quickly do the following for your web service back-ends:
+A simple docker + koajs + Postgresql-enabled web application starter, with common middleware to help you quickly create web service back-ends more quickly.

+The project helps you with the following:

-- spin up a local development environment using docker
+- set up a local nodejs + Postgresql + Redis development environment quickly using docker
-- write simple endpoints using koa
+- write simple web services using koa
-- model data in Postgresql using knex
+- connect to and model data in Postgresql using knex
 - query and access relational data in your database using the objection ORM

 ## Running the project